 What is Asset-Backed Commercial Paper?

-An asset-backed commercial paper program refers to a short-term debt backed by collateral.
+An asset-backed commercial paper program refers to a short-term debt offering that is backed by collateral.
+The paper is generally for $100,000 or more.
 It is an investment vehicle that is short-term with a maturity period of between 90 and 270 days.
-Those corporations with high credit ratings issue a commercial paper without any collateral.

 ABCPs are different from commercial paper because they are backed collateral.
 The interest payment that ABCP investors get comes from the pool of assets used to back the security, such as car loans.
 Upon maturity of the collateralized papers, investors are given a principal payment generated from collections of the asset credit, new ABCP issuance, or liquidity facility of credit.

 - The evolution of a financial crisis: Collapse of theassetbacked commercial papermarket, Covitz, D., Liang, N., & Suarez, G. A. (2013).
 The evolution of a financial crisis: Collapse of the assetbacked commercial paper market.The Journal of Finance,68(3), 815-848.
 This paper documents runs on assetbacked commercial paper (ABCP) programs in 2007.
 We find that onethird of programs experienced a run within weeks of the onset of the ABCP crisis and that runs, as well as yields and maturities for new issues, were related to programlevel and macrofinancial risks.
 These findings are consistent with the asymmetric information framework used to explain banking panics, have implications for commercial paper investors degree of risk intolerance, and inform empirical predictions of recent papers on dynamic coordination failures.